thingsdb/ThingsDB/README.md

 - [ ] 64Bit Requirements, support 64 bit only?? else change this following
     - [ ] wareq uses uinpntr_t for 64bit thing id's
+    - [ ] if we do require 64bit, then we can take advantage
+- [ ] Special floats
+    - [ ] Inf
+    - [ ] NaN
+    - [ ] (negative) Inf
+- [ ] We can make indexing by scope instead of fixed integer, but allowing only fixed integers makes it a bit faster and easier
+- [ ] Overflow handling?
+Right now ThingsDB is naive
 - [x] Refactor
     - [x] database -> collection
     - [x] user_new etc -> new_user